 - Flyers, posters, and other publicity materials used for outreach ($100 for poster and flyers printed and shipped per event).

-- Hiring of disabled artists, graphic designers, writers, and educators for the development of DVP interviews into teaching guides, comic books, art, curricula, toolkits, and multimedia materials in 2017-18.
+- Hiring of disabled artists, graphic designers, writers, and educators for the development of DVP interviews into teaching guides, comic books, art, curricula, toolkits, and multimedia materials.

-- Paid assistants to support the work of the Founder/Project Coordinator in organizing, cataloging, and editing DVP interviews.
+- Hiring of freelancers to support the work of the Founder/Project Coordinator in producing, editing, and publishing DVP interviews.